The Cordova Recreation and Park District’s Board of Directors Oath of Office was held on December 16, 2020.

 For listing of Board Director compensations go to California State Controller Compensation Search (AB2040).

-Due to the social distancing requirements put in place by local health officials, CRPD’s March & April Board meetings were held via teleconference and not videoed.
-You are invited to listen to the audio recordings instead.
+Due to the social distancing requirements put in place by local health officials, CRPD’s Board meetings have been held exclusively via Zoom since May 2020.

 |Regular Meetings||Special Meetings|

 |July 15, 2020||July 15: Report out – Closed Session|

 |July 22, 2020|